Social Protection and Values: The Case of Turkey（2019_2_40_005）

 This research examines the impact of social protection policy on social values.
-We argue that social protection policy changes social values through redistribution and clientalism.
-We chose Turkey for a case study, as this country expanded its social protection in the 2000s.
-In particular, the research addresses the following: (1) the citizen perception of rights and benefits associated with social protection, (2) the relative impact of objective and subjective well-being on incumbent support, and (3) social values that determine support for social protection.
+We argue that social protection policy changes social values through redistribution and clientelism.
+We chose Turkey for a case study, which expanded its social protection in the 2000s.
+In particular, the research addresses (1) citizens’ perception of rights and benefits as associated with social protection, (2) the relative impact of objective and subjective well-being on incumbent support, and (3) social values that determine support for social protection.

 April 2019 - March 2022

 Leader of the Research Project

 Submit a paper to Journal